 Joe Lloyd was born in 1982 in Long Beach, California.
 He has been making art since he was a child.
 He pursued his degree in Art Education because he always knew he was an artist and a teacher.
 He earned his M.F.A. from Claremont Graduate University, where he developed his philosophy of abstract painting.

 His primary method is to build up layers of organic gestural marks, which are then contrasted with precise geometric lines and shapes that extend to the edge of the canvas.
 His tools are mostly markers, straight edges, tape, and pallet knives.
-His newer acrylic paintings are composed of vertical brushstrokes inspired by his works on paper, which are mostly blotches of watercolor within a precise series of symmetrical straight lines.
-He sees his work as a descendant of midcentury geometric abstraction but is less about depicting mathematical shapes and more about testing imbalanced symmetry and non-repetitive patterns.
+His newer acrylic paintings are composed of vertical brushstrokes inspired by his works on paper, which are mostly blotches of watercolour within a precise series of symmetrical straight lines.
+He sees his work as a descendant of midcentury geometric abstraction but it is less about depicting mathematical shapes and more about testing imbalanced symmetry and non-repetitive patterns.
 His geometry is not sacred and his formalism is not pure.
 He considers his painting as a place for the impossibility of geometry, the tension between concept and form, and the attempt of an idea and an object to become the same thing.

 He has exhibited at many venues along the West Coast, including Laguna Beach Art Museum, Huntington Beach Art Center, Pacific Design Center, Fredrick Weisman Museum, Torrance Art Museum, and San Jose Institute of Contemporary Art.
 His work has been featured in several publications including the Los Angeles Times and New American Paintings.
 He lives and works in Northern California.